 As with all injuries or health problems caused through work, it is important to make sure that your carpal tunnel syndrome has been recorded properly with your employer.
 It may be that details are recorded in an employer’s accident book, but more likely that your line manager and HR department should be made aware of the diagnosis you have received from your doctor.
 If this hasn’t been done, don’t worry, we can help you to do so.

 Direct2Compensation are experts in managing work-related health claims.
 Some of the best accident at work solicitors in the UK handle our cases.
 With our easy to understand claims process and ability to complete your claim quickly, simply and transparently, there are many reasons that make us a great choice.

-To find out if you can claim, call us on 01225 430285 or if you prefer, we can call you back.
+To find out if you can claim, call us on 01225 430285 or if you prefer, .
 In just a few minutes on the telephone with you, we’ll obtain the initial information needed for our solicitors to commence a claim.